Case Study: NFV/SDM

 Linx has undertaken multiple Competitive Intelligence (CI) projects in the area of virtualization, as well as the intersection of NFV/SDN architectures with key operator infrastructure such as Subscriber Data Management (SDM).
 In this project, we were able to save our client, a leading global SDM vendor, millions of dollars in product development, sales enablement, and marketing costs by providing them with unbiased research on the commercial feasibility of a multi-purposed UDC proposed by our Client.

-Our Client has been at the forefront of the NFV landscape – as an early mover into this space, it has one of the most extensive NFV portfolios in the market.
-Our Client commissioned this project in order to support (or refute) their decision to invest in a NFV-based SDM (Subscriber Data Management) platform.
+Our client has been at the forefront of the NFV landscape – as an early mover into this space, it has one of the most extensive NFV portfolios in the market.
+We were commissioned for this project in order to support (or refute) their decision to invest in an NFV-based SDM (Subscriber Data Management) platform.

-Our Client commissioned us to conduct an in-depth competitive scan of its customer landscape to collect insights from Tier 0 and Tier 1 CSPs with representation from both emerging and developed markets.
-The primary goal of this research was to conduct a detailed CI study to understand if key customer groups saw significant value in a NFV-ready SDM solution.
+The client asked to conduct an in-depth competitive scan of its customer landscape to collect insights from Tier-0 and Tier-1 CSPs, with representation from both emerging and developed markets.
+The primary goal of this research was to conduct a detailed CI study to understand if key customer groups saw significant value in an NFV-ready SDM solution.

-The scope of this project covered 13 interviews within executives from leading global CSPs, as well as an online survey of 50 additional CSP executives.
+The scope of this project covered 13 interviews with executives from leading global CSPs, as well as an online survey of 50 additional CSP executives.

 Interview Response Rate